Staying positive with ALS: An update on George Smith

 The sound of his voice has changed and it’s getting harder to breathe, especially when he’s lying down.
 He said he going to start using a BiPAP machine, which should help him breathe better.

 And his coordination is not good.
 That means George can’t do a lot of things he has loved doing his entire life.
 Like fish.
 “No more fly fishing,” he said.
 “A lot of my friends want to take me, but I’m okay not fishing.
-I’ve had unbelievable fishing experiences —Glasgow, Montana, Quebec, so I’m not disappointed.”
+I’ve had unbelievable fishing experiences —Alaska, Montana, Quebec, so I’m not disappointed.”

 George is obviously someone who doesn’t focus on the things he can’t do.
 He finds ways to adapt or new things to try.
 And he manages to find the humor in situations that might push someone else a little over the edge.
 His wife Linda, who has been by his side for 40 years, shares that gift.